 Working toward a cohesive and high performance environment is key to success in any team.
 This team may be a hockey or volleyball team or a team of employees seeking higher performance for themselves and one another.
 The key is understanding dynamics from a science-based approach to motivational environment.
 Having prepared coaches, teams, and athletes at all levels requires a comprehensive understanding for the developmental needs of the athletes, coach demands and pressures, team culture construction, and the performance expectations for the team.
 A blend of training in multiple facets of performance psychology ideally places Matthew in a position to support how you want to structure your team, establish the best environment possible for your athletes, and meet the goals set out by the sport organization.

 Matthew has held multiple roles in the field of human performance.
-Roles such as post-secondary faculty, head coach in sport, member of an integrated performance team (i.e. Canada Games), or one-on-one psychology professional, striking a balance between the demands of a current situation and a full understanding for how the situation is being viewed is key to success.
-Matthew has worked with high performance athletic populations, persons experiencing eating disorder and disordered eating issues, workplace performance, along with mental health and performance challenges such as anxiety and depression.
+Roles such as post-secondary faculty, head coach in sport, member of an integrated performance team (Canada Games, USports programs, ACAC programs), or one-on-one psychology professional, striking a balance between the demands of a current situation and a full understanding for how the situation is being viewed is key to success.
+Matthew has worked with high performance athletic populations in varying capacities, persons experiencing eating disorder and disordered eating issues, workplace performance, along with mental health and performance challenges such as anxiety and depression.
 Matthew’s interests are in working with individuals and teams to reach a healthy and performance mindset.

 Have typical talk therapies been less successful for you in managing anxiety or ADHD symptoms?
 Difficulty with headaches or hypertension in your life?
 Chronic pain?
 Regulating emotional responses effectively?
 This training technique in which people are taught to improve their health and performance by using signals from their own bodies (Stens, 2021).